joeylmaalouf/CA15-Lab-0/README.md

 ![Waveforms](waveforms.png)

 Our worst case delay is 400ns.
+Since we always delayed by 500 in the code, our waveform diagram is perfectly accurate.

 ### Verilog Tests